ApiLogicServer/API_Fiddle/1. Learn APIs using Flask SqlAlchemy/readme.md

 ## Data Access

-There are 2 aspects to explore for SQLAlchemy:
+There are 2 files to explore for SQLAlchemy:

 * See [```database/models.py```](/1.%20Learn%20APIs%20using%20Flask%20SqlAlchemy/database/models.py) for examples of defining objects (models) for database rows.
 These correspond to the tables in your database.

 * See [```api/end_points.py```](/1.%20Learn%20APIs%20using%20Flask%20SqlAlchemy/api/end_points.py) for examples of SQLAlchemy calls.
 See `def order():`.